d2l-ai/d2l-en/chapter_preliminaries/probability.md

 No matter how long we watch someone tossing a fair coin, we will never be more or less than 50% certain that the next toss will come up heads.
-These terms owe to literature in mechanical modeling, (see e.g., :citet:`Der-Kiureghian.Ditlevsen.2009` for a review on this aspect of [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification)).
+These terms come from mechanical modeling,
+(see e.g., :citet:`Der-Kiureghian.Ditlevsen.2009` for a review on this aspect of [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification)).
-It is worth noting that these terms constitute a slight abuse of language.
+It is worth noting, however, that these terms constitute a slight abuse of language.
 The term *epistemic* refers to anything concerning *knowledge* and thus in the philosophical sense, all uncertainty is epistemic.